msadowski/awesome-weekly-robotics/README.md

  * [Elements of Robotics](https://link.springer.com/book/10.1007/978-3-319-62533-1) - Open access book on robotics, directed towards beginners.
 The book has many algorithmic activities and exercises.
  * [Foundations of Robotics](https://foundations-of-robotics.org/) - an Open-access book on robotics, rather for beginners.

+## Tutorials
+ * [Flying planes with JavaScript](https://pomax.github.io/are-we-flying/) - a tutorials on integrating with Microsoft Flight Simulator 2020 API that ends with developing some autopilot-like functionality.

 ## Other
  * [Examples of AI Gaming the Rules](https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vRPiprOaC3HsCf5Tuum8bRfzYUiKLRqJmbOoC-32JorNdfyTiRRsR7Ea5eWtvsWzuxo8bjOxCG84dAg/pubhtml) - Sometimes it's convenient for the algorithm to pause the simulation to get the highest score.
 This spreadsheet contains lots of information of this kind.